 6. Cook and eat a meal together

-Turn your respective apartments into cordon bleu restaurants, or fast-food joints, depending on where your culinary skills are at.
+Says Joie, “Cook or bake together.
+You could also have meals together over video call.”
+Turn your respective apartments into cordon bleu restaurants, or fast-food joints, depending on your culinary skills.
 Making and sharing food with someone you love is a cute long-distance relationship date idea.
 You can each choose a recipe (could be the same cuisine or something completely different), and then get onto a video call and start cooking together.

 7. Watch a live virtual concert together